cerebralideas/typescript-presentation/README.md

 This is the gap that TypeScript fills.
 It connects all your code into an intelligent ecosystem that checks the code your writing against all the known points of the ecosystem.

-[show example with moneynodeweb in Webstorm]
+[show example with app in Webstorm]

 On top of that, it provides static code analysis, exposing many of the most common human errors that cause bugs.